To view the adjunct profiles, please click on the initial of the professor's last name.

 Edward Reilly is a Member of Muhm & Reilly, LLC, and concentrates his practice in the areas of estate planning, probate and trust administration, and trust company matters.
 Mr. Reilly focuses his practice in the areas of personal estate planning and related tax planning, emphasizing the use of vehicles such as Revocable Trusts, Irrevocable Trusts, Charitable Split Interest Trusts and family-owned corporate entities.
 His experience in estate planning includes family-owned business succession planning, charitable planning, asset protection planning and "dynasty" planning.
 Mr. Reilly also has experience counseling clients on a variety of trust administration and probate issues as well as performing tax controversy work involving the Internal Revenue Service.
 He has also counseled a number of financial institutions on regulatory matters pertaining to corporate fiduciaries.
 Ned received his J.D. from Washington University in 1978 (Order of Barristers), an L.L.M.
 Tax degree from Washington University in 1986 and a B.A. from the University of Illinois in 1975.
 Ned has served as an Articles Editor for The Tax Lawyer (reviewer and editor of estate planning and related articles).
 Mr. Reilly is a member of the Missouri Bar Association (Probate and Trust Law Revision Committee), the Bar Association of Metropolitan St. Louis (Probate and Trust Law Steering Committee), and has served as a member and former Chairman of the Gift Development Committee for Cardinal Glennon Children's Hospital and serves on the Gift Development Committee of the Humane Society of Missouri.
 Mr. Reilly is a Fellow in the American College of Trust and Estate Counsel (ACTEC).
 Mr. Reilly has been listed in “Best Lawyers in America” in trusts and estates since 2005.

-Ryan Rippel is the Senior Project Officer for CEO Initiatives at the Bill and Melinda Gates Foundation.
-He is responsible for helping the CEO develop and execute strategies for cross-foundation initiatives.
-Prior to this role, Ryan served as a program officer in the foundation’s Global Development division.
+Ryan Rippel leads the Gates Foundation’s U.S. poverty and economic mobility learning initiative.
+He sits within the office of the Chief Strategy Officer, a new portfolio created within the Foundation to explore cross-foundation learning and strategic initiatives.
+Prior to his current role, he served as a program officer in the Foundation’s Global Development division.
 His projects included a five-grant initiative called the Global Program for Inclusive Municipal Governance, as well as a series of grants focused on generating municipal revenues for pro-poor initiatives.
-From 2006 through 2009, Ryan also worked at the Gates Foundation, first as a policy analyst to the director of the foundation’s agricultural development program, and later as chief of staff to the co-chair, William H. Gates, Sr. Ryan is originally from Columbia, Missouri.
-He is a graduate of Harvard College, the University of Cambridge, where he was the Governor William Shirley Harvard-Cambridge Scholar, and Harvard Law School.
-He is a member of the Missouri Bar and the Bar Association of Metropolitan St. Louis.
-His legal research and writing has focused on issues in local government law and urban revitalization.
+On two occasions he served as interim chief of staff to the CEO.
+He has also served as a policy analyst to the director of the Foundation’s agricultural development program, and as chief of staff to the co-chair, William H. Gates, Sr. Mr. Rippel is a graduate of Harvard College, the University of Cambridge, and Harvard Law School.

 David Rosen was Assistant United States Attorney for the Eastern District of Missouri for 32 years.
 His responsibilities for that office included prosecution of labor racketeering, organized crime, official corruption, and white collar crime cases.
 Professor Rosen received his J.D. in 1975 from Washington University and his B.A. in 1972 from the University of Wisconsin in Madison.
 Professor Rosen has taught a trial course for Washington University since 1996, has supervised a number of Washington University students who have taken a supervised practicum course at the U.S. Attorney's Office, and currently teaches an Evidence course for the law school.